isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

 <center><h2>Hi, thank you for your interest in collaborating with us!</h2></center>

 <center>Encountered challenges and opportunities on the ground that you believe we should take a deeper look at?
-Interested in testing any of our tools and products, or interested in sharing useful tools your school is currently using?
+Interested in testing any of our innovations, or interested in sharing useful tools your school is currently using?
 Already using some of our CotF products?<br><br>
 We’d be more than excited to collaborate with you and your team.
 Indicate your interest below!<br><br>
 During our collaboration, you can expect:</center>
 <div style="overflow-x:auto;">